John Wycliffe: Doctrines

+Historian S. Harrison Thomson notes that Wycliff's theology was on a broader canvas than the continental reformation: however of the major Protestant notes, it is difficult to find justification by faith alone or the priesthood of all believers espoused in his works.

-Wycliffe had come to regard the scriptures as the only reliable guide to the truth about God, and maintained that all Christians should rely on the Bible rather than on the teachings of popes and clerics.
-He said that there was no scriptural justification for the papacy.
+And while Wycliffe certainly advocated "the supremacy of scripture over tradition", no reformer adopted his view that every verse in Scripture was in some way literally true.
+According to popular history, Wycliffe had come to regard the scriptures as the only reliable guide to the truth about God, and maintained that all Christians should rely on the Bible rather than on the teachings of popes and clerics.
+He said that there was no scriptural justification for the papacy or special courts for religious (e.g., monks) or the clergy (e.g., priests).

 Theologically, his preaching expressed a strong belief in predestination that enabled him to declare an "invisible church of the elect", made up of those predestined to be saved, rather than in the "visible" Catholic Church.

 To Wycliffe, the Church was the totality of those who are predestined to blessedness.
 No one who is eternally lost has part in it.
 There is one universal Church, and outside of it there is no salvation.

 His first tracts and greater works of ecclesiastical-political content defended the privileges of the State.
 By 1379 in his De ecclesia ("On the Church"), Wycliffe clearly claimed the supremacy of the king over the priesthood.
+He accepted the existence of purgatory but not the usefulness of intercession for the saved in purgatory.
 He also rejected the selling of indulgences.

-So far as his polemics accord with those of earlier antagonists of the papacy, it is fair to assume that he was not ignorant of them and was influenced by them.
-It was Wycliffe who recognised and formulated one of the two major formal principles of the Reformation – the unique authority of the Bible for the belief and life of the Christian.